Welcome to the CCV Oscar User Manual. Oscar is Brown University's supercomputer.

 Do not run computations or simulations on the login nodes, because they are shared with other users.
 You can use the login nodes to compile your code, manage files, and launch jobs on the compute nodes.

 Large numbers of jobs submitted to Slurm on Oscar can cause problems.
 If you are going to submit tens of thousands of jobs please bundle your work into fewer jobs.
 CCV staff can help you with this.
 Please email firstname.lastname@example.org with any questions

 Files not accessed for 30 days will be deleted from your scratch directory.
 This is because scratch is high performance space.
-The fuller scratch is the worse the read/write performance.
-Use ~/data for files you need to keep long term.
+The fuller scratch is, the worse the read/write performance.
+Use ~/data for files you wish to keep long term.